 1. Identify emergency contacts

 Narrowing down a list of emergency contacts is a critical first step in preparing for unforeseen medical emergencies, especially if your senior citizen lives alone.
-To ensure a seemingly innocent slip-and-fall accident doesn’t devolve into a life-threatening emergency, first, equip your elderly loved one with the tech they’ll need, i.e., a medical alert system or senior-friendly cell phone.
+To ensure a seemingly innocent slip-and-fall accident doesn’t devolve into a life-threatening emergency, first, equip your elderly loved one with the tech they’ll need, i.e., a medical alert system like the ones reviewed by NCOA.org or senior-friendly cell phone.

 Then, jot down the names and phone numbers of loved ones.
 That way, your aging grandparent or parent’s health won’t deteriorate out of earshot.
 Note that your emergency contact list can consist of close neighbors, the aging loved one’s children or grandchildren, a family doctor, therapist, etc.